Car insurance for drivers with bad credit

 • Location.
 Rural drivers typically pay less for their insurance than urban drivers.
 The fewer motorists you encounter while driving, the lower your accident risk.

 • Driving record.
 The longer you go without an accident, the more likely you are to get a lower rate.
 If you have any recent accidents or tickets on your record, see if your provider offers a discount for completing a defensive driving course.
-By proving your worth on the road, you might be able to bring down your rate.
+Proving your worth on the road might bring down your rate.

 • Age and driving experience.
 Providers consider young and inexperienced drivers riskier on the road.
 If you’re aged under 25 or new to driving, ask a parent or family member if they’re willing to add you to their policy for potentially lower rates, or consider a policy where you get a telematic “black box” installed.
 This monitors your driving and can lower your premiums if you’re young but a reliable driver.